Basqe/frontend-nanodegree-feedreader/README.md

 4. Suite that checks if the feed has been updated.

-## How will I complete this project?
+### How will I complete this project? / Requirements of the project

 Review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)